Oversmoothing, Oversquashing, Heterophily, Long-Range, and more: Demystifying Common Beliefs in Graph Machine Learning: Background

-When evaluating the actual \emph{computational} graph resulting from message-passing, duplicates matter: a node that appears in several branches of the computation tree contributes multiple times, since each distinct walk contributes a separate message.
-We therefore use the multiset notation to define the computational tree for a node $v$:
+\paragraph{Computational Tree} When evaluating the actual \emph{computational} graph resulting from message-passing, duplicates matter: a node that appears in several branches of the computation tree contributes multiple times, since each distinct walk contributes a separate message.
+We therefore use the multiset notation to define the \textit{computational tree} for a node $v$ in Eq. \ref{eq:computational-tree}, reproduced here for convenience:

-Therefore, we can define the notion of an "exponentially-growing receptive field" \cite{alon_bottleneck_2021} as follows. \begin{definition}[Computational Bottleneck] For a given node $v$ and number of message passing layers $K$, the computational bottleneck of node $v$ is defined as $|\mathcal{M}^K_v|$. \end{definition}
+\paragraph{Computational Bottleneck} Therefore, we defined in Def.~\ref{def:computational-bottleneck-main} the \textit{computational bottleneck} of node $v$ as the size of the \textit{computational tree}, $|\mathcal{M}^K_v|$, for a given node $v$ and number of message passing layers $K$.

 The size of the computational bottleneck (multiset receptive field) at node $v$, can be computed as:

 This definition counts every distinct length-$\ell$ walk from $v$ to any node $u$.
 Equation~\eqref{eq:multiRF} is exactly the row–sum of the powers of the adjacency matrix; it therefore matches the size of the \emph{computational tree}.